Virulencies/news-reader/README.md

 ## Description

-The News Reader App is a responsive web application built with React that fetches and displays news articles from the News API.
+As a take-home chalenge, I was given 8 hours to develop a responsive news reader web application built with React that fetches and displays news articles from a News API.
 It allows users to view a list of articles, search for specific articles, and view detailed information about each article.

 ## Features